The Franchise King® | Learn How To Become A Franchisee

 paranoid consultant

 I’m not kidding.
-They are.
+They all are.
+Here’s why.

-That’s because Bob is a very paranoid guy.
-He’s been taught to always be fearful of candidates who attempt to go around him and contact his franchisors themselves.
-He knows if that happens, and a candidate buys a franchise the consultant represents, he won’t get a commission check.
-And that would make Bob very angry.
+He’s been taught to always be fearful of candidates who attempt to go around him and contact his franchisor themself.
+He knows if that happens, and a candidate buys a franchise the consultant represents that Steve didn’t directly refer the candidate to, he won’t get a commission check.
+And that would make Steve extremely angry.

 Franchise Consultant Secret #3: